 ZEISS & Wiley present free guide

 Correlative microscopy is not a single technique but a varied collection of techniques that share a common approach.
-By applying several different microscopy techniques, such as light microscopy and electron microscopy, to a single sample, scientists can study it at a much broader range of magnifications than possible with a single technique.
-Not only does this allow them to conduct an initial low-magnification inspection of a sample to identify specific regions of interest for closer study, but it also generates a much greater range of information about those samples at various different scales.
+By applying several different microscopy techniques to a single sample, scientists can study it at a much broader range of magnifications than is possible with a single technique.
+This allows them to conduct an initial low-magnification inspection of a sample to identify specific regions of interest (ROIs), which they can then zoom in on for a more detailed analysis, saving time and expense.
+There are other important advantages as well.
+Correlative microscopy allows scientists to study a greater diversity of samples, as some microscopy techniques work better with some materials than others, and to generate a much greater range of information about those samples at various different scales.